 Can trauma haunt the body the same way it haunts memories?

-According to Stephen Porges, PhD, not only does the body remember a traumatic experience, but it can actually get stuck in the trauma response mode.
+According to Stephen Porges, PhD, and polyvagal theory, not only does the body remember a traumatic experience, but it can actually get stuck in the trauma response mode.

 So even when the threat is gone, the body still perceives danger and its defenses stay engaged.